brianzou03/covid/README.md

 This project is behind the website https://www.askcovid19now.com.
-This COVID-19 screen app is intended to help community by allowing users follow easy COVID-19 related questions and arrive at a decision.
+This COVID-19 screening app that is intended to help community by allowing users follow easy COVID-19 related questions to help narrow down a diagnosis.

 ## create project
 This project was setup with the following commands